Amplitude recursions with an extra marked point: Genus one (one-loop level)

-Having a (modified) KZB equation for the genus-one Selberg integrals at hand, we would like to apply the genus-one associator equation \eqref{eqn:genusOneAssociatorEq}.
-In order to do so, let us investigate the two regularized boundary values $\bC^\El_0$ and $\bC^\El_1$ of $\SelbldE(z_2)$ for $z_2\to 0,1$.
-We will show, that these boundary values comprise the tree-level and the one-loop string corrections, respectively.
+Having derived a (modified) KZB equation for the genus-one Selberg integrals, we would like to apply the genus-one associator equation \eqref{eqn:genusOneAssociatorEq} in order to evaluate genus-one configuration\hyp{}space integrals from genus-zero configuration\hyp{}space integrals.
+This amounts to proving the following proposition. \begin{proposition} The regularized boundary values